Making a complaint about social work or social care services

 Take legal action or make a complaint

-Most social workers have to write official reports for legal bodies, such as the Childrens’ Panel or the Mental Welfare Tribunal.
-If such a report is due to be presented at a meeting of the legal body you cannot use the complaints procedure if you are unhappy with the report.
+Most social workers have to write official reports for legal bodies, such as the Children's Panel or the Mental Welfare Tribunal.
+If such a report is going to be presented at a meeting of the legal body and you’re unhappy with the report, you cannot use the complaints procedure.
 You can complain about the report at the meeting of the legal body.

 Closure of social care services

 Sometimes decisions are taken to close services.
-You can complain about this to the care provider or the local authority if it is a local authority service.
+You can complain about this to the care provider or the local council if it's a local council service.
 You can use the model complaints process to start your complaint.
 You should explain how the closure of the service affects you.

-Complaints when you are under statutory powers of the local authority
+Complaints when you're under statutory powers of the local council

 You might be receiving services from a social work or social care organisation because you have to.
-In these circumstances you may feel it is difficult to make a complaint because you are worried you will lose the services that you need or the people providing them might provide an even worse service if you complain.
+You might feel it's difficult to make a complaint because you're worried you will lose the services that you need or the people providing them might provide an even worse service if you complain.

-The model complaints procedure should provide you with an opportunity to make a confidential complaint.
-You have the right to complain if you are unhappy with a service and if your complaint is a serious one about someone’s behaviour towards you it could go straight to an investigation by a senior member of staff or the Scottish Social Services Council.
+The model complaints procedure should give you an opportunity to make a confidential complaint.
+You have the right to complain if you're unhappy with a service.
+If your complaint is a serious one about someone’s behaviour towards you, it could go straight to an investigation by a senior member of staff or the Scottish Social Services Council.